 Sometimes we anticipate the worst for our recovery because we’ve already tried, unsuccessfully, to recover.
 We may be filled with disappointment at our failed attempts.
-We might be embarrassed and ashamed of ourselves.
+It’s true that we may be embarrassed and ashamed of ourselves.
 We think that the past is a predictor of the future.
 We think that our past selves are a direct reflection of who we will inevitably be in the future.
-We believe that our patterns and cycles are set in stone, that our behaviors and habits can’t be changed.
+It’s easy to believe that our patterns and cycles are set in stone, and that our behaviors and habits can’t be changed.
 We fail to realize that with a different approach, better resources and more support, we can have a totally different experience moving forward.

 Negative anticipation makes us think the worst not only of ourselves but of humanity in general.
 We refuse to believe that people can change.
 Furthermore, we think everyone is automatically resigned to continue the same destructive patterns of their pasts, families and illnesses.
 It’s possible that we’ve witnessed other people fail at their own recovery attempts, or relapse once they achieved some success.
 We’ve lost faith in our power.
 We’ve given up hope.

 When we are consumed with negative anticipation, we’re doing ourselves a huge disservice in our recovery and stifling our chances of getting better.
 Healing requires that we consciously shift our perspective and learn how to implement positive thinking in our recovery.